TrinityWestern/moodle-openapi-server/README.md

 This server also provide a REST API that coheres with the openapi spec.

-The openapi spec is available at `localhost:3000/doc` while the MCP server is available at `localhost:6277/sse`.
+The MCP server is available at `localhost:6277/sse`.

 [![](https://share.cleanshot.com/xmqhBX0D+)](https://share.cleanshot.com/dFLVz77G)